 $ sudo systemctl restart filebeat

-- Verify the Filebeat service is running after the restart.
+- Verify that the Filebeat service returned to the active state after the restart.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.